acarril/acarril.github.io/content/_index.md

 description: "Data Scientist / PhD in Economics"
 ---

-You can reach me at acarril@princeton.edu.
+You can reach me at hello@alvarocarril.com.